6 Ways To Utilise Lefteover Food At Home Instead Of Repeating The Meal!

 4. Shred The Leftover Chicken & Make Some Chicken Fried Rice

 This Is A Representative Image

-To cook chicken fried, take out the remaining chicken, shred it or cut it into pieces as per your preferences.
+To cook chicken fried rice, take out the remaining chicken, shred it or cut it into pieces as per your preferences.
 Fry it with some rice and chopped veggies, add salt, pepper and oregano and toss it until all the ingredients mix well and the rice turns golden brown.
 Perfect for lunch or dinner scenes, no?

 5. How About Some Bread Upma?

 As the name suggests, this dish is made by adding pieces of bread to upma and tossing them together with spices.
 Make sure the upma is thick and all the veggies are added before you add the bread pieces.
 Garnish with some fresh lemon juice and enjoy feasting!

 Picture Credits: msfoodstalker